 unzip android-ndk-r25b-linux.zip

-Now that your development environment is ready and all pre-requisites installed, you can test the Audio Stable Open model.
+Now that your development environment is ready and all the prerequisites are installed, you can move on to test the Stable Audio Open Small model.